irfiacre/-Expensify/README.md

-# -Expensify
+# Expensify
-This is a reactJS web app project for leveling up in react
+This is a reactJS web app project for leveling up in react.